Gearless Joe: Creation and concept

-Megalobox director Yo Moriyama stated Gearless Joe and Yuri were loosely based Jo Yabuki and Rikishi from the manga Ashita no Joe as Megalobox is a tribute to such manga, respectively, as he views that the rivalry of two boxers was the main event of Ashita no Joe which Megalobox adadpted.
+Megalobox was created to commemorate the 50th anniversary of Ashita no Joe.
+Director Yo Moriyama and the creative team developed Joe as a modern reinterpretation of Jo Yabuki, adapting the underdog narrative for a futuristic setting.
+Joe's rival, Yuri, was modeled after Tōru Rikiishi, Jo Yabuki's iconic rival in the original manga.
+Real-life boxing footage and fighters were used to inspire the choreography and aesthetic of Joe's fights.
+Megalobox director Yo Moriyama stated Gearless Joe and Yuri were loosely based Jo Yabuki and Rikishi from the manga Ashita no Joe as Megalobox is a tribute to such manga, respectively, as he views that the rivalry of two boxers was the main event of Ashita no Joe which Megalobox adapted.
 Originally, the series was meant to have Rikishi as the lead character but the idea was scrapped and Gearless Joe was created.
 Every episode of the series end with the note "Not Dead Yet..." which was created by Moriyama.
 It is a message saying that Joe will not die.
 During production of the first series, the staff portrayed him as fighting throughout each episode.
 It was also a message for the Ashita no Joe fans because in such series, there was a dead involving Joe and Rikishi.
 He did not aim to give the series the same ending but instead come across with an unexpected ending for the viewers.